 Message and Data Rates

 Even though unlimited texting has become more common, some users may have to pay a small fee to receive text messages.
-You have to inform your subscribers that these charges may be incurred if they sign up to your program.
+The wireless carrier require you to inform your subscribers that these charges may be incurred if they sign up to your program.

 Terms and Conditions